-Federation of American Societies for Experimental Biology is the nation’s largest coalition of biomedical researchers, representing 27 scientific societies and over 120,000 researchers from around the world.
+Federation of American Societies for Experimental Biology is the nation’s largest coalition of biomedical researchers, representing 29 scientific societies and 130,000 scientists from around the world.

 National Association for the Advancement of Animal Science focuses on advocating for an increased federal investment in the animal sciences.
 NAAAS addresses the importance of animal agriculture research and the need to improve the overall federal funding for this research.

 Initiated in 1898, National Cattlemen’s Beef Association is the marketing organization and trade association for America’s one million cattle farmers and ranchers.
 NCBA is a consumer-focused, producer-directed organization representing the largest segment of the nation’s food and fiber industry.